torbenstaud/torbenstaud.github.io/_pages/cv.md

 Volunteer Work
 ======
-* Grant committee member for the [Research School](https://www.research-school.rub.de): Reviewing and evaluating grant proposals from other researchers
-* Student advisor for Mathematics and Financial and Actuarial Mathematics at the Heinrich-Heine-University Düsseldorf (2021-2024)
+* Student advisor for Mathematics (B.Sc. and M.Sc.) at the Heinrich-Heine-University Düsseldorf (2022-2023)
 * Free online tutoring for pupils during the pandemic (2021-2022) at [Lern Fair](https://www.lern-fair.de/)